 Chime vs. Ally: Customer service

-Chime offers 24/7 customer support through phone, chat, and email.
+Chime offers 24/7 customer support through phone and chat.
 Users can reach out for anything from technical issues to specific account questions.
 For broader questions, Chime’s FAQ page and Chime Guides serve as quick reference points for common questions.

-Ally also offers 24/7 customer support through phone, chat, and email.
+Ally also offers 24/7 customer support through phone and chat.
 Their Help & FAQs page also covers common questions for different account topics.

 ChimeAlly